 There are no vaccination requirements for admission to VHCC.
 However some academic programs, particularly allied health programs, may require vaccinations for participation in laboratories and clinicals.
 Students interested in programs with this field should consult with the academic unit for specific information.
 For information on these programs and all related admission requirements, please contact the Admissions Office (276)739-2460.

 VHCC encourages all students to register to vote.
-To obtain a voter registration form visit the Career Development Center or for more information on voter registration, please use the following link:
+To obtain a voter registration form visit the Career & Transfer Center or for more information on voter registration, please use the following link:

 Free viewers are required for some of the attached documents.